 The Legacy of Love African American Caregivers Forum relies on sponsors, exhibitors, and advertising so that the event can remain free for family caregivers.
 For information about sponsorship and exhibitor opportunities, click here.
 Questions?
 Contact Karen Winston at 206-684-0706 or Karen.Winston@seattle.gov.

-Following is an alphabetical list of early sponsors:
+Following is an alphabetical list of 2019 sponsors:

 - AARP Washington